-The specific principal adverse impacts that are taken into consideration are subject to data availability and may evolve with improving data quality and availability.
+The specific principal adverse impact indicators that are taken into consideration are subject to data quality and availability and may evolve with improving data quality and availability.
+Where it is not possible to use a principal adverse impact indicator due to data limitations or other technical issues, the fund manager can use a representative proxy indicator.